jcaldeira-iot/IoT-For-Beginners-Micropython/2-farm/lessons/1-predict-plant-growth/single-board-computer-temp-publish.md

     Sending telemetry  {"temperature": 25}
     ```

-> 💁 You can find this code in the [code-publish-temperature/virtual-device](code-publish-temperature/virtual-device) folder or the [code-publish-temperature/pi](code-publish-temperature/pi) folder.
+> 💁 You can find this code in the [code-publish-temperature/virtual-device](code-publish-temperature/virtual-device) folder.

 😀 You have successfully published the temperature as telemetry from your device.